michael-pitt/AI/GraphNeuralNetwork/Readme.md

 # GNN for particle track finding

-This project, utilize the Graph Neural Network (GNN) for a particle track finding task.
+This project, utilize the Graph Neural Network (GNN) for a task of particle track finding.
-The input data is a set of points in 3D space that represent interation betwen particles and detector.
-The data is taken from the [TrackML](https://competitions.codalab.org/competitions/20112) challenge.
+The input data is a set of points in 3D space that represent the interaction between particles and detector.
+The information is taken from the [TrackML](https://competitions.codalab.org/competitions/20112) challenge.

 ## content:
 * **[WeizmannAI](#algorithm)** - this folder contains the DNN model used for training and evaluation of the data.
 * **[submit_preprocessed_data](#preprocessing)**  - folder used to preprocess all data, and retrive pairs of hits that can be used later by the DNN model.
+* **[sample_code_submission](sample_code_submission)** - folder used to evaluate GNN model.
+This folder calculate track reconstruction accuracy only for barrel tracks with more than 10 hits.

 ## Algorithm

-GNN inputs are list of points (hits), and list of connections (edges).
-Not all hits are connected with each other.
+GNN inputs are a list of points (hits), and list of connections (edges).
+Not all hits are connected.
 The code uses pytorch sprase matrices.
-The algorithm is based on 4 steps:
+The algorithm is based on four steps:

 1. Preprocessing: Identification of good pair of hits (edges based on track selection criteria), code that based only on this section can be found in [submit_preprocessed_data](submit_preprocessed_data) folder